Krishna70680/exp-series-lcr-circuit-iitk/experiment/aim.md

 ### Aim of the experiment
-To determine the frequency of a series LCR resounance circuit
+To determine the frequency of a series LCR resonance circuit